PourroyJean/performance_modelisation/readme.md

 # Install

 Each tool/benchmark can be compiled separately.
-You can choose which one to compile by modifying the [Cmake configuration file](src/CMakeLists.txt) in **src/CMakeLists.txt**:
+You can choose which one to compile by modifying the [Cmake configuration file](src/CMakeLists.txt) in **src/CMakeLists.txt**.
+For example, to only compile the Kernel Generator, you can use the following configuration:
 ```
 add_subdirectory (benchmark_kernel_generator)
 #add_subdirectory(tool_oprofile)